 - Set limits on return protection.
 For instance, they may cap number of returns you can do on the card each year and give a limited return window.

-To try and reverse these unfair practices, The Small Business Credit Card Act has been introduced to congress, but has not come to fruition.
-Owners need to be diligent about reading the entire terms of the account before applying due to these hidden risks that business credit accounts come with.
+Although there have been attempts to reverse these unfair practices, SMB owners need to be diligent about reading the entire terms of the account before applying due to these hidden risks that business credit accounts come with.